1eemur/lemginx/README.md

+# lemgnix

-Basic web server written in C for learning purposes
+Super web server written in C for learning purposes.
+Created to get a experience working with and better understanding of sockets.

-To-do:
-- [ ] Bind sockets
-- [ ] Handle responses
-- [ ] Create config file for managing variables
-- [ ] HTTP GET Requests